westrachel/ruby-small-programs/README.md

-Wrote small programs and test suites to practice Ruby, OOP, and testing.
+Wrote small programs and test suites to practice Ruby, OOP, Ruby integration with postgres, and testing.